SprengerV/DuinoCoinI2C-wifi-manager/README.md

 |http://192.168.0.2/set?host=123.123.123.123&port=123|force pool address to `123.123.123.123` and port to `123`|
 |http://192.168.0.2/printMOTD|print pool message|

-# ESP Slave

-still in beta. observing i2cs missing after 10-20 shares random i2c packet lost and maybe soft wdt trigger

 # Connection Pinouts

-Connect the pins of the Esp8266 or Esp32 on the Arduino like the table/images below, use a [Logic Level Converter](https://www.sparkfun.com/products/12009) to connect between the ESP and Arduino.
+Connect the pins of the Esp01, Esp8266 or Esp32 on the Arduino like the table/images below, use a [Logic Level Converter](https://www.sparkfun.com/products/12009) to connect between the ESP and Arduino.

 || ESP8266 | ESP32 | Logic Level Converter | Arduino |
 |:-:| :----: | :----: | :-----: | :-----: |